SteveDunn/Vogen/docs/site/Writerside/topics/tutorials/Specifying-pre-set-values.md

 This again makes the domain easier to read and eliminates a scenario where a `null` might otherwise be used.

-There are other ways to declare instances, and there is special consideration for dates.
-These are covered in this [How-to article](Instances.md)
+There were other ways to declare instances which are now obsolete, as described in this [How-to article](Instances.md)